Name Strings

 Change the description of Pointer in OpAtomicLoad to:

 Pointer is the pointer to the memory to read.
-It must be a pointer type.
+Its type must be a pointer type.
 If its type is OpTypePointer, the type of the value pointed to by Pointer must be the same as Result Type.

 Change the description of Pointer in OpAtomicStore to:

 Pointer is the pointer to the memory to write.
-It must be a pointer type.
+Its type must be a pointer type.
 If its type is OpTypePointer, the type it points to must be a scalar of integer type or floating-point type.

 Change the description of Value in OpAtomicExchange to:

 The type of Value must be the same as Result Type.
-Pointer must be a pointer type.
-If the type of Pointer is OpTypePointer, the type of the value pointed to by Pointer must be the same as Result Type.
+The type of Pointer must be a pointer type.
+If it is OpTypePointer, the type of the value pointed to by Pointer must be the same as Result Type.

 Change the description of Value in OpAtomicCompareExchange to:

 The type of Value must be the same as Result Type.
-Pointer must be a pointer type.
-If the type of Pointer is OpTypePointer, the type of the value pointed to by Pointer must be the same as Result Type.
+The type of Pointer must be a pointer type.
+If its type is OpTypePointer, the type of the value pointed to by Pointer must be the same as Result Type.
 This type must also match the type of Comparator.

 Change the description of Value in OpAtomicIIncrement, OpAtomicIDecrement, OpAtomicIAdd, OpAtomicISub, OpAtomicSMin, OpAtomicUMin, OpAtomicSMax, OpAtomicUMax, OpAtomicAnd, OpAtomicOr, and OpAtomicXor to:

 The type of Value must be the same as Result Type.
-Pointer must be a pointer type.
-If the type of Pointer is OpTypePointer, the type of the value pointed to by Pointer must be the same as Result Type.
+The type of Pointer must be a pointer type.
+If its type is OpTypePointer, the type of the value pointed to by Pointer must be the same as Result Type.

 Add the following instruction to Section 3.37.6 Type-Declaration Instructions: